sodabubblewine/sodabubblewine.github.io/README.md

 3. The *predication* '{x:x loves Dick}Tom' *concretes* to 'Tom loves Dick'.
 4. **predicational completeness** *whatever can be said of a thing can be said by predicating a predicate of it*

+### HOW INDISCERNIBILITY WORKS

+1. For the predicate letter 'F' write '=F' for '{xy: each {u..v: Fxu..v if and only if Fyu..v, .., and Fu..vx if and only if Fu..vy}'.
+2. Write '=(F,..,G)', or just '=', for '{xy: (=F)xy, ..., and (=G)xy}'.
+3. Identity and indiscernibility (with respect to the lexicon of predicates of a standard theory) are coextensive.

 ### HOW TO FIND A GOOD PSYCHOLOGIST

 1. **Never** settle for a bad one.
 2. Good ones are exceptional people who happen to be psychologists.
 3. They are cultural liasons.
 4. You're more likely to find a good psychologist through a friend than you are through a phycisian.

+### OTHERS

+- The conditional connective 'only if' is a grammatical partical and 'implies' is a predicate.

+- A predicate is not a singular term which puports to designate its extension as the class (or relation) of each item (or list of items) which it denotes.

 # NOTES